dimitri-nicolo/calico/getting-started/kubernetes/tkg.md

 **Required**

-- A Tanzu Kubernetes Grid cluster with version 1.3 and later.
+- A Tanzu Kubernetes Grid workload cluster with version 1.3 and later.

-- The cluster must be configured with network setting `CNI: none`.
-When your cluster is provisioned, the nodes will end up in a NotReady State until you install {{site.prodname}}.
+- The workload cluster must be configured with network setting `CNI: none`.
+When your workload cluster is provisioned, the nodes will end up in a NotReady State until you install {{site.prodname}}.
   - For more information, read {% include open-new-window.html text='Tanzu networking' url='https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-k8s-clusters-networking.html' %}
 and {% include open-new-window.html text='Tanzu configuration file reference' url='https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-config-reference.html' %}.
-- The TKG cluster meets the [{{side.prodname}} requirements]({{site.baseurl}}/getting-started/kubernetes/requirements).
+- The TKG workload cluster meets the [{{side.prodname}} requirements]({{site.baseurl}}/getting-started/kubernetes/requirements).
 - The EC2 instances must be configured to belong to a separate SecurityGroup with ingress rules:
   - Calico (BGP) TCP 179
   - Calico (Typha) TCP 5473